ElusiveMind/probo-docker/README.md

 v.10 - January 7, 2018
   - Optimization of container by removing unnecessary packages from being installed
+  - Change to the forked version of probo which provides status updates to Drupal's dashboard module.

 v.09 - January 6, 2018
   - Removed default.yaml file so that default tokens would not be included in configuration.